Dates: June 19 – June 26, 2019

 The starting point is the sculptural design with iron.
 The participants will be familiarized with the techniques of metalworking and welding.

 The Venetian tradition of glass processing is incorporated into the collaboration with the Alessandro Mandruzzato company in Murano, working on sculptures made of glass and iron.

 As a South African, Willie Bester had influence on French legislation with one of his sculptures.
 His social commitment will be an important contribution.

 Dates: June 26 – July 3, 2019

 Andrzej Wełmiński works as painter and installation artist, director, scenographer and performer.
 Having lived and worked in Poland since 1973 as a member of Tadeusz Kantor’s Cricot 2 Theatre Company and in close relationship with the Foksal Gallery, Wełmiński continues to make installation art and sculpture, as well as scenography in the direct ways and methods of Cricot 2 (example 1 /example 2).
 Coming from this rich tradition of surrealist art as well as theatre of the unconscious, Andrzej Wełmiński opens up to the students of his class a fantastic world of sculpturing possibilities.

 Every student is invited to elaborate on his own myths or his own sculptures within a scenography.

-As the sculptures of Andrzej Wełmiński has to been seen as a part of a scenography, this 2 weeks class will start with developing “a story” and building sculptures as parts of a scenography.
-In the second week the building process will be continued and reflected on the background of the scenography developed for the “story of sculptures.”
+As the sculptures of Andrzej Wełmiński has to been seen as a part of a scenography, this class will start with developing “a story” and building sculptures as parts of a scenography.
+This building process will be continued and reflected on the background of the scenography developed for the “story of sculptures.”